 Di's Room: There is an expectation that the older students will attend fromal classes in the morning.

 Quiet Room: Alison works with some students one on one (see notes below) and there is also a booking system where students can sign up for a one-on-one class or they can book a class with their friends.
 Alison is also available in the afternoon for more spontainious requests.

-Paul, Marina, Raewin, David are all avalailable to respond to requests for learning support when they are available.
-Paul usually focuses on supporting students with their art skills and knowledge but he also helps as a releif teacher and will work with the older students, Marina runs sucessful and interesting science classes, and is also avaialbe to help support with any other academic area.
+Paul, Marina, Raewin, are all avalailable to respond to requests for learning support when they are available.
+Paul usually focuses on supporting students with their art skills and knowledge but he also helps as a relief teacher and will often work with the older students, Marina runs sucessful and interesting science classes, and is also availabe to provide classes with any other academic area.
 Raewin is able to support with woodwork, outdoor games, and magic.
-David supports with teacher aid classes, and also with woodwork and outdoor games.

 Who gets to do Alison’s pre booked one-on-one classes?